Skip to Page Content

 4.1.6 Notice that immediate enrollment includes full participation in all school activities for which the student is eligible;

-4.2 If a dispute arises over school selection or enrollment, the child or youth shall be immediately enrolled in either the School of Origin or the School of Residence in which enrollment is sought by the Parents, Guardians, Relative Caregivers, or Unaccompanied Youth, pending final resolution of the dispute, including all available appeals.
+4.2 If a dispute arises over school selection or enrollment, the child or youth shall be immediately enrolled in either the school of origin or the school of residence in which enrollment is sought by the parents, guardians, relative caregivers or unaccompanied youth, pending final resolution of the dispute, including all available appeals.

 4.4 Inter-LEA Resolution Process

-4.4.2 The State Coordinator's role is to facilitate the meeting.
+4.4.2 The state coordinator's role is to facilitate the meeting.

-4.4.3.1 Notwithstanding 4.4.3, where the Inter-LEA dispute is limited solely to the issue of the apportionment of responsibility and costs for providing the child transportation to and from the school of origin, there shall be no referral to the Secretary.
-Pursuant to 42 USC 11432 (g)(1)(J)(iii)(II), if the Local School Districts and Charter Schools are unable to agree upon such a method of appropriation, the responsibility for the costs for transportation shall be shared equally.
+4.4.3.1 Notwithstanding subsection 4.4.3, where the inter-LEA dispute is limited solely to the issue of the apportionment of responsibility and costs for providing the child transportation to and from the school of origin, there shall be no referral to the Secretary.

 4.5 State Level Dispute Resolution Process